raghuteja/Tech-Book/Data-Structures/Probabilistic/Bloom-Filter.md

 Compound probability after merging n bloom filters is $$\bigg(1 - \displaystyle\prod_{i=1}^n(1 - p_i)\bigg)$$

+### Bloom filter tricks

+1. Union of bloom filters of same size
+2. Intersection of bloom filters of same size
+3. Shrink bloom filter size if the number of bits in bloom filter is power of 2, This can be done by ignoring least significant bit after hash

+### Counting Bloom filters

+Elements cannot be deleted from bloom filters, To avoid this problem, one can introduce the idea of a counting Bloom filter.
+In a counting Bloom filter, each entry in the Bloom filter is not a single bit but rather a small counter.
+When an item is inserted, the corresponding counters are incremented; when an item is deleted, the corresponding counters are decremented.

 ### Credits

 1. [Bloom filters and Hashing](http://people.math.gatech.edu/~randall/AlgsF09/bloomfilters.pdf)